bolt/boltforms/doc/email.md

 ### Flushing (sending) Queues

-If you have queued emails due to SMTP server problems, of Bolt/BoltForms misconfiguration and wish to retry sending them, simplly execute the following command:
+If you have queued emails due to SMTP server problems, of Bolt/BoltForms misconfiguration and wish to retry sending them, simply execute the following command:

 `./app/nut email:spool --flush`

 ### Clearing (deleting) Queued Messages

-If you have stale message objects that you want to flush, e.g. debuging or testing, you can clear the queued messages with:
+If you have stale message objects that you want to flush, e.g. debugging or testing, you can clear the queued messages with:

 `./app/nut email:spool --clear`